 Plant Health Propagation Scheme

-PHPS is run by the Food and Environment Research Agency (Fera) and certifies planting stock as being healthy and vigorous.
+PHPS is run by the Animal and Plant Health Agency (APHA) and certifies planting stock as being healthy and vigorous.
 PHPS-certified plants are grown under conditions which promote plant health and freedom from pests and diseases.
 Some grades of PHPS certificate may also guarantee that the plant is true to its variety.

 The PHPS covers strawberries, berry fruit, currants, apples, pears, cherries, plums and hops.
 Other plants eligible for PHPS include rootstocks and ornamental top fruit varieties and some top and soft fruit plants certified in other countries.

-Growers in the PHPS have to meet strict conditions established by Fera.
-Minimum husbandry and hygiene standards are enforced by Fera’s Plant Health and Seeds Inspectors (PHSIs).
+Growers in the PHPS have to meet strict conditions established by APHA.
+Minimum husbandry and hygiene standards are enforced by Plant Health and Seeds Inspectors (PHSIs).
 In some cases, soil sampling for virus vectors must be carried out before planting.

 Plants entered into PHPS must be of known lineage, with the exception of those entered at the lowest grade - Approved Health - which are only inspected for health and vigour.
 If plants meet all the PHPS conditions they are entered to produce a specific grade and are certified for this grade.
 The main grades are Foundation, Super Elite, Elite and A.

 Due to the lack of available material, industry can submit requests for a dispensation from the rules.
 If there is a genuine supply problem and there are no problems, such as pests or diseases, then dispensations can be granted.
 See.

 Any grower in England and Wales who can meet both the general conditions for entry and the specific conditions for the crop concerned.
 Your local inspector will be happy to advise you about the Scheme.
 New growers in particular may wish to consult their local inspector before entering crops into the Scheme.
 Please refer to the explanatory leaflets for further guidance.